MarioniLab/amScripts_mouseEmbryoFISH/README.md

 1. Imputation for Spatial embryos:

-1.1. `.\generateData\imputation\mapping\` contains scripts to get mapping between seqFISH and scRNA-seq; scRNA-seq onto itself.
+a. `.\generateData\imputation\mapping\` contains scripts to get mapping between seqFISH and scRNA-seq; scRNA-seq onto itself.

-1.2. `.\generateData\imputation\performance\` contains scripts to get intermediate imputations (for each seqFISH gene) and accordingly intermediate prediction scores.
+b. `.\generateData\imputation\performance\` contains scripts to get intermediate imputations (for each seqFISH gene) and accordingly intermediate prediction scores.

-1.3. `.\generateData\imputation\imputation\` contains scripts to get final imputations and prediction scores for each gene / embryo / z-slice.
+c. `.\generateData\imputation\imputation\` contains scripts to get final imputations and prediction scores for each gene / embryo / z-slice.

-6.4. `.\analysis\perfromance_intermediate_imputation\` contains script to analyse the intermediate imputations and comapre them against experimentally measured seqFISH data.
+d. `.\analysis\perfromance_intermediate_imputation\` contains script to analyse the intermediate imputations and comapre them against experimentally measured seqFISH data.

-7.5. `.\analysis\imputation_gene_prediction\` contains script to combine prediction scores for each gene / embryo/ z-slice for the Supplementary table.
+e. `.\analysis\imputation_gene_prediction\` contains script to combine prediction scores for each gene / embryo/ z-slice for the Supplementary table.

-8.6.  `.\analysis\comparison_w_smFISH\` contains script to compare final imputations across independent experimental validation (smFISH).
+f.  `.\analysis\comparison_w_smFISH\` contains script to compare final imputations across independent experimental validation (smFISH).

 2. Midbrain-Hindbrain border analysis:
+3.
-2.1. `.\analysis\MHB\` contains script to virtually dissect MHB region and perform differential expression analysis.
+a. `.\analysis\MHB\` contains script to virtually dissect MHB region and perform differential expression analysis.

 3. smFISH data:

-3.1. `.\analysis\smFISH_channel_effect\` contains script to predict intensity thresholds for each gene (that was probed for smFISH)/ field of view.
+a. `.\analysis\smFISH_channel_effect\` contains script to predict intensity thresholds for each gene (that was probed for smFISH)/ field of view.

-3.2.
+b.
 Based on predicted intensity thresholds, the counts matrix was retrieved using custom MATLAB script (in the same manner that for genes probed for the main experiment, availbale upon request).

-3.3. `.\generateData\sce_smFISH_genes\` contains script to generate SingleCellExperiment object from counts matrix.
+c. `.\generateData\sce_smFISH_genes\` contains script to generate SingleCellExperiment object from counts matrix.